omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

 NOTE: Currently we use XSWT 1.1.2.
 Newer XSWT integration builds from
         http://www.coconut-palm-software.com/~xswt/integration/plugins/
         did not work out well.

-==== Writing Wizard Pages in Java

-Defining a wizard page in Java requires that you install the Eclipse PDE (Plug-in Development Environment), and that you have some Eclipse development skills.

-The template.properties key for denoting a Java-based wizard page is page.<NN>.class, and the value should be the fully qualified name of the Java class that implements the wizard page.
-The requirements for the class are:
-  - the class must be accessible to the class loader
-  - the class must extend ICustomWizardPage;
-  - the class must have a public constructor with the following argument list:
-    (String name, IContentTemplate creatorTemplate, String condition)

 === Binding of Template Variables to Widgets